Whether you want to build your own product configurator software or buy it, there are pros and cons that must be considered.

 - Become familiar with your IT team and don't alienate them.

-Salsita Product Configuration Software: The Best of Both Worlds
+Salsita's 3D Product Configurator Framework: The Best of Both Worlds

 After you've read all this information, it's time to tell you something: there is a third option to this quandary —a hybrid between buying an already existing solution and building a custom configurator.